 Mitchell Levine, BSc (McGill), MSc (McMaster), MD (Calgary), FRCPC, FISPE

-Dr. Mitchell Levine was appointed Member and Vice-Chairperson of the Board on March 3, 2011.
+Dr. Mitchell Levine was appointed Chairperson of the Board on February 13, 2018.

 Dr. Levine received his medical degree from the University of Calgary in 1979, which was followed by postgraduate training in Internal Medicine (FRCPC) and Clinical Pharmacology at the University of Toronto (1981–1987).
 He received an MSc degree in Clinical Epidemiology from McMaster University in 1988.